samc621/stockpros/README.md

 Strategies go into the `/strategies` directory.
 StockPros comes with a default strategy.

-On start, StockPros will load the S&P 500 stocks into the DB and then begin running **all** strategies in the directory on them.
+On start, StockPros will load the S&P 500 stocks into the DB and then begin running **all** strategies in the directory on the selected watchlist.

 ## Start the server